PerfektJade/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. What is the DOM?
+Document Object Model.
 2. What is an event?
+Any user interaction with a site.
 3. What is an event listener?
+A function that is triggered to run by a specific event action.
 4. Why would we convert a NodeList into an Array?
+In order to be able to write a function that iterates over it.
 5. What is a component?
+A part or element of a page comprised of HTML, CSS and/or JavaScript code that is made to be reusable.